Indicator/turn signals

 A louder audible warning

 Never the loudest ticking, particularly at higher speeds in either roadster or GT, and some without the hearing sensitivity of a bat might find themselves inadvertently leaving the indicators on when they shouldn't be, you can add a buzzer to give more of an audible warning.
 Get a 12v dc buzzer and simply connect its two wires to the two terminals on the indicator flasher.
 Some electronic 'buzzers' are polarity conscious and will have red and black wires in this case, and for negative earth cars connect the red wire from the buzzer to the green on the indicator flasher and the black to the light-green/brown wire.
 For the earlier positive earth cars connect the buzzer the other way round.
-This will probably work on 'modern' cars too.
+This may work on 'modern' cars with three-terminal flasher units but see below.

 February 2020: An enquiry on the MGOC forum reminded me that I hadn't updated this.
 My first thought was to wire a small loudspeaker in series with a capacitor.
 The theory being that although the impedance of a typical speaker is far too low to wire across the flasher unit and would affect both it and the lamps, adding a capacitor would prevent that but allow to capacitor to 'charge up' and discharge via the speaker each time the flasher contact opened and closed.
 I used to have a couple of speakers from small transistor radios I messed with decades ago, but couldn't find them.
 Got one off eBay but it was much smaller than expected and was way too quiet.